lh3/lh3.github.com/_posts/2014-12-10-bwa-mem-for-long-error-prone-reads.md

 these, bwa-mem also implements a gap patching heuristic whereby it tries to connect two colinear local hits with a global alignment even if the resulting alignment is not optimal.
 This heuristic helps to let alignment walk through low-quality regions and thus reduce fragmentation.
-Homolog.us is right in that bwa-mem could work well with PacBio reads.
+With these changes, bwa-mem works well for PacBio data.

 ONT reads pose new challenges due to its higher error rate.
-The intial one-direction (1D) reads have an error rate higher than 30%.
+The intial release of one-direction (1D) reads have an error rate higher than 30%.
 The 2D reads is a little better, but still has more errors than PacBio for now.
-The PacBio mode does not work very well.
-This calls for improvements to bwa-mem.
+The PacBio mode is not quite suitable, which calls for further improvements to bwa-mem.

 The ONT-specific changes are relatively simple.
 Firstly, we use shorter seed lengths and more relaxed threshold `-W` as a consequence of higher error rate.
 Secondly, we modified the scoring matrix to match=1, mismatch=-1, gapOpen=-1 and gapExt=-1, based on a [recent paper][sc].
 This setting turns out to be better for PacBio, too.

 The ONT mode of bwa-mem is largely comparable to [LAST][last], the mapper recommended by several groups.
-Given the same scoring system, they generate identical SW scores most of time.
+Given the same scoring system, the two mappers generate identical SW scores most of time.
 When scores are different, LAST tends to be the winner - on this small fraction of alignments with different scores, bwa-mem is more likely to miss low-quality hits or fails to extend a partial alignment to the right place.
 For bacterial data, bwa-mem and LAST are also about the same in speed.
 For human PacBio reads, though, bwa-mem is times faster.
 It is more geared towards human data.

 LAST is probably the only mapper that works efficiently and accurately with query sequences ranged from 100bp to 100Mbp without much parameter tuning.
 This